 Blog, Social Media

 Social media is important, and you have a circle of influence that you can activate, for good ends.
 I great to put it to work spreading the word about a forthcoming fundraiser event and so forth.
 The Elfenworks projects could use your help, spreading the word.
 For example, for 2015, we want more caring adults to know about how to help kids combat stress with our free breathing butterfly resources.
 There are poetry pages where you can express your thoughts on social justice, and special curated sites just for your topic of interest.
 Find them, and then help others find them.
 Become a curator, yourself.
 Help those in your circle of influence cut through the noise.
-Years ago, we had stories on a collaborative fiction story-writing blog, called ficlets, which were then archived at ficly.com.
 Let your imagination run free, and let your online activity whet your appetite for the sort of tangible, real-world activities that can lead you to true and lasting joy.
 Cost = $0.

+Why not note if you have corporate matching grants, link to a volunteerism website, or offer customers an opportunity to donate a small amount to a rotating charity, during the checkout process?
 If you have a corporate website you can bolster another nonprofit tremendously by adding their link to your website (with their permission of course - usually found on the page where they ask for your help).
-For example this code will produce a nice button for the Second Harvest Food Bank 'shareyourlunch' campaign:

 Write a letter to your representative to help change the policies that allow the U.S. to have an indecently high child poverty rate.
 At a time when more Americans need a college degree, it's becoming harder to get a good education.
 Support K-12 education and college access bills such as Pell Grants.
 Support the One Laptop Per Child initiative to get powerful learning tools into children's hands.
 Do not vote for candidates who fail to discuss poverty, social justice, peace, or whatever you care most about, in their policy plans.
 Be an informed voter; make use of the resources at Project Vote Smart.
 Cost = $0.